 NURS U707.
-Instructional & Evaluation Strategies (3).
-The outcomes from and use of instructional strategies of graduate-level nursing students targeting areas of staff development, patient education, and academia.
-Goalsetting and ongoing improvement of instructional approaches that lead to positive results will be explored.
+Instruction & Evaluation Strategies (3).
+Examination of the outcomes from and use of instructional strategies.
+Topics are designed for graduate-level nursing students targeting areas of staff development, patient education, and academia.
+The students will explore goal-setting and ongoing improvement of instructional approaches that lead to positive results.